LLMFAO/whosnight/iOS-SETUP.md

 # iOS App Setup Guide

-This guide covers the complete setup process for converting the Who'sNight web application into a native iOS app using Capacitor.
+This guide covers the complete setup process for converting the Who's Night? web application into a native iOS app using Capacitor.

 ## Prerequisites